nkiraly/koadstation/dbdevu14/README.md

-# What is dbdevf3 ?
+# What is dbdevu14 ?

-dbdevf3 is a FreeBSD 10.3 database development environment.
+dbdevu14 is an Ubuntu 14 database development environment.
 It provisions common database servers and extensions.